-Mounted at the rear of the fortwo is a turbocharged 0.9-liter three-cylinder engine that makes 89 horsepower at 6,200 rpm and a generous 100 lb-ft. of torque starting at 2,500 rpm.
+Mounted at the rear of the fortwo is a turbocharged 0.9-liter three-cylinder engine that makes 89 horsepower at 6,200 rpm and a generous 100 pound-feet of torque starting at 2,500 rpm.
 The engine is new to the smart lineup, but it's a time-tested unit that powers a handful of Renault compacts and sub-compact models on the other side of the pond.

 The last-gen fortwo's silly, rough-shifting single-clutch automated manual transmission has finally been tossed out.
 Instead, the fortwo comes standard with a five-speed manual transmission, and buyers looking to go clutchless can order a six-speed dual-clutch automatic gearbox at an extra cost.

 With the five-speed manual, the fortwo can reach 60 mph from a stop in 10.1 seconds.
-Opting for the dual-clutch unit bumps the 0-to-60 time to 10.5 seconds, and top speed checks in at 96 mph regardless of which transmission is chosen.
+Opting for the dual-clutch unit bumps the 0-to-60 time up to 10.5 seconds, and top speed checks in at 96 mph regardless of which transmission is chosen.

 The fortwo returns 32 mpg in the city and 39 mpg on the highway, figures that are mediocre at best considering that many larger, non-hybrid vehicles can achieve 40 mpg or better on the highway.
 Additionally, 91-octane fuel is required.